Healthy Homes Assessment Hongoeka

 Rental Property Home Assessments Hongoeka

-Rental property areas affected to Health Homes Standards.
+The areas of rental property that are affected by Healthy Homes Standards.
 Healthy Homes Standards in Hongoeka include each:

 • Living Rooms